hands-of-man-user-using-computer-notebook-laptop-typing-on-keyboard-picture-id1154020340-min

 Penetration Tester (or Pen Tester): Career Outlook & Education Requirements

-As proof of point, in 2022, the US News & World Report ranked information security analysts number one on three lists: best jobs, best STEM jobs, and best technology jobs.
+As proof of the point, in 2025, the US News & World Report ranked information security analysts number three best technology job.
 Notably, these positions are known for their growth potential, strong occupational outlook, and high salary while ranking low on stress overall.
-The Bureau of Labor Statistics (BLS 2022) shows the top three working environments for information security analysts are computer systems design services, finance and insurance, and information industries.
+The Bureau of Labor Statistics (BLS 2025) shows the top three working environments for information security analysts are computer systems design services, finance and insurance, and management.

 Not all combat heroes wear camouflage.
 Penetration testers protect our nation’s computer systems using a keyboard and computer science credentials.
-Read on to learn more about the career outlook, salary, educational programs, and certifications to become a pen tester.
+Learn more about the career outlook, salary, educational programs, and certifications to become a pen tester below.

 Job Outlook & Salary of Pen Testers (Information Security Analysts)